What are the aims of this leaflet?

 What are the symptoms of erythema multiforme?

-The symptoms will vary with the severity of the rash.
-If it is mild, you may feel perfectly well, and your rash may be asymptomatic or associated with a mild itch or burning sensation.
+If EM is mild, you may feel perfectly well, and your rash may not cause any symptoms or it may cause a mild itch or burning sensation.

-If your erythema multiforme is more severe (erythema multiforme major), you may have a fever and a headache, and feel unwell for a few days before the rash appears.
-Blisters on your skin may rupture and leave painful raw areas.
+If your EM is more severe (EM major), you may have a fever and a headache, and feel unwell for a few days before the rash appears.
+Blisters on your skin may burst and leave painful areas.
 If your eyes are affected, you may become sensitive to light and notice blurring of your vision.
 Raw areas inside the mouth can make it hard to eat and drink.
-Genital soreness can interfere with passing urine.
+Genital soreness can make passing urine painful.

 What does erythema multiforme look like?